Hiring + recruiting | Blog Post

 Your Guide to Managing Remote Developer Salaries in 2023

 There are overarching policies and programs that will impact everyone at your company, regardless of what team they’re on.
 It’s important to pay attention to benefits, compensation, and all other areas that can make an employee’s life easier and help keep them satisfied.

 Things like mental health programs, diversity & inclusion initiatives, and social connections are becoming more popular than ever before.
-It can go a long way to making your company the sort of place that people want to stick around, but salary and the total compensation package will always be one of the most important factors.
+It can go a long way to making your company the sort of place that people want to stick around, but understanding remote developer salaries and the total compensation package will always be one of the most important factors.

 Make Compensation Competitive